 In January 2022, the Company entered into a Manufacturing and Clinical Supply Agreement with Incyte (Incyte Manufacturing and Clinical Supply Agreement) to provide manufacturing services to produce certain Incyte bulk drug substance over a three-year period at one of the Company's manufacturing facilities.
 Under the terms of the Incyte Manufacturing and Clinical Supply Agreement, the Company received an upfront payment of \$10.0 million and is eligible to receive annual fixed payments paid quarterly over the term of the contract totaling \$14.4 million.
 The Company will also be reimbursed for materials used to manufacture product as well as other costs incurred to provide manufacturing services.
+In July 2022, the Company and Incyte executed an amendment to the Incyte Manufacturing and Clinical Supply Agreement which extended the term for one year and provided for an additional annual fixed payment of \$5.1 million (July 2022 Incyte Amendment).

-The Company evaluated the Incyte Manufacturing and Clinical Supply Agreement under the provisions of ASC 606 and identified one performance obligation to provide manufacturing runs to Incyte, as and when requested by Incyte, over the term of the contract that is part of a series of goods and services.
-The Company determined that the transaction price at inception consists of the upfront payment received of \$10.0 million and the annual fixed payments totaling \$14.4 million.
+The Company evaluated the Incyte Manufacturing and Clinical Supply Agreement and the July 2022 Incyte Amendment under the provisions of ASC 606 and identified one performance obligation to provide manufacturing runs to Incyte, as and when requested by Incyte, over the term of the contract that is part of a series of goods and services.
+The Company determined that the transaction price consists of the upfront payment received of \$10.0 million and the annual fixed payments totaling \$19.5 million.
 The Company will recognize revenue over time on a straight-line basis as the manufacturing services are provided to Incyte, as the Company determined that its efforts in providing the manufacturing services will be incurred evenly throughout the performance period and therefore straight-line revenue recognition closely approximates the level of effort for the manufacturing services.
 Variable consideration relating to the reimbursed materials and other reimbursed costs incurred to manufacture product for Incyte will be allocated to the related manufacturing activities and will be recognized as revenue as those activities occur.
 Materials purchased by the Company to manufacture the product for Incyte are considered costs to fulfill a contract and will be capitalized and expensed as the materials are used to provide the manufacturing services.

-The Company recognized revenue of \$4.0 million under the Incyte Manufacturing and Clinical Supply Agreement during each of the three and six month periods ended June 30, 2022.
-As of June 30, 2022, \$9.5 million in revenue was deferred under this agreement, \$3.3 million of which was current and \$6.2 million of which was non-current.
+The Company recognized revenue of \$1.1 million and \$5.1 million under the Incyte Manufacturing and Clinical Supply Agreement during the three and nine months ended September 30, 2022, respectively.
+As of September 30, 2022, \$9.5 million in revenue was deferred under this agreement, \$4.4 million of which was current and \$5.1 million of which was non-current.